onionj/pybotnet/docs/tutorial_user_guide/add_custom_script.md

 #### Context

-`Context` is a class that we received in the script input parameter.
-It includes the following variables and methods:
+`Context` is a class that can be received in the script input parameter, This includes the following variables and methods:

 * `command`: List
     - For example in the above code if the user sends `/1ping foo bar`, `context.command` will return this list: `["foo", "bar"]`